-For roll-off dumpster service the payment options are cash, check, and all three major credit cards: Master Card, Visa, and American Express.
+For roll-off dumpster service the payment options are all three major credit cards: Master Card, Visa, and American Express.

-For disposal of waste at the C&D and Inert recycling facilities: CASH ONLY only is accepted.
-No Credit or Debit Cards.What are the payment options?BACK TO TOP
+For disposal of waste at the C&D and Inert recycling facilities: An estimated CASH deposit is required upon entry.
+We accept, Cash, Debit, and Credit Cards as a form of final payment.
+All three major credit cards are accepted: Master Card, Visa, and American Express.What are the payment options?BACK TO TOP

-Unless you have pre-approved credit terms, you will be asked to provide payment upon delivery of the dumpster or before dumping at our facility.Does someone have to be present when the dumpster is delivered, exchanged, or removed?BACK TO TOP
+Unless you have pre-approved credit terms, you will be asked to provide payment before delivery of the dumpster or upon dumping at our facility.Does someone have to be present when the dumpster is delivered, exchanged, or removed?BACK TO TOP

 A responsible person (over the age of 18) is required upon delivery so the driver, with direction, can properly place the dumpster.
 Additionally, a signature is required that acknowledges receipt of the dumpster and confirms agreement of the CWS "Terms and Conditions".

-Your request must be phoned in to CWS Customer Service before the order is dispatched.
-Typically, that is two hours prior to your requested time.
+Your request must be phoned or emailed in to CWS Customer Service before the order is dispatched.

 See Dumpster Tips for more detailed information about what type of waste and how much weight is allowed in each size of dumpster.How much weight, in pounds, equals a ton?BACK TO TOP